Stadium MRT station: History

 On 6 February 2002, traffic around the former National Stadium had to be realigned for the construction of the station.
 To facilitate the construction of the station, Stadium Boulevard was closed from Stadium Drive to Stadium Walk.
 Along with the other stations on Stages 1 and 2, the station started operations on 17 April 2010.

 Station details

 Services and location

 The station is served by the Circle line (CCL) between the Nicoll Highway and Mountbatten stations.
 The station code is CC6 as reflected on official maps.
-The station is the terminus for CCL train services from Marina Bay station.
+During off-peak hours, the station is the terminus for CCL train services from Marina Bay station.
 The station operates from about 5:45 am to 12:15 am depending on the first and last train timings at this station.
 Train frequencies on the line generally range from 5 to 7 minutes.

 As the name suggests, the station serves the Singapore Sports Hub and surrounding facilities, such as the Water Sports Centre, Singapore Indoor Stadium, Kallang Theatre, OCBC Aquatic Centre, OCBC Arena, Kallang Wave Mall and Leisure Park Kallang.
 The station is located south of the Sports Hub and at the western end of the Stadium Boulevard.